 4.)
 Ego is the Enemy:

 It was in 2014 when Ryan Holiday burst onto the scene of the personal development and self-help industry with his immensely successful book The Obstacle Is The Way: The Timeless Art of Turning Trial into Triumph.
 Now, Holiday is inspiring the masses again with what might be his finest piece of work, Ego is the Enemy.
 In this instant New York Times and Wall Street Journal Best Seller, Holiday uses iconic figures and timeless historical tales to show how our biggest enemy is found within ourselves.
-At every stage of our lives, Holiday tells us in his intoxicating writing style, the ego hold us back and only by continuously overcoming the challenges posed internally can we reach the highest levels of success, happiness, and fulfillment.
-Just as Holiday did with The Obstacle is the Way, Ego is the Enemy will inspire you to look yourself in the mirror, strap up your boots, and begin marching towards higher levels of life-satisfaction.
+At every stage of our lives, Holiday tells us in his intoxicating writing style, the ego holds us back, and only by continuously overcoming the challenges posed internally can we reach the highest levels of success, happiness, and fulfillment.
+Just as Holiday did with The Obstacle is the Way, Ego is the Enemy will inspire you to look at yourself in the mirror, strap up your boots, and begin marching towards higher levels of life satisfaction.

 3.)
 The Book of Joy: Lasting Happiness in a Changing World:

 There are few religious figures around the globe that hold our admiration and appreciation like either His Holiness the Dalai Lama or Desmond Tutu.
-In The Book of Joy: Lasting Happiness in a Changing World, we are able to embark on a five day journey with these two spiritual giants, and close friends, as they aim to answer some of life’s most important questions.
-The stage is set in April of 2015, when Archbishop Tutu traveled to the Dalai Lama’s home in Dharmasala, India, for the revered Buddhist monk’s 80th birthday.
-During the Archbishop’s stay, and captured in the book, the duo trades stories of heartache and bliss and share the spiritual practices that have made them so beloved.
-In hopes of answering the question ‘How do we find joy in the fact of life’s inevitable suffering?’
-The Dalai Lama and Archbishop Tutu lay out Eight Pillars of Joy that we utilize to find lasting peace, happiness, and bliss.
+In The Book of Joy: Lasting Happiness in a Changing World, we are able to embark on a five-day journey with these two spiritual giants, and close friends, as they aim to answer some of life’s most important questions.
+The stage is set in April 2015, when Archbishop Tutu traveled to the Dalai Lama’s home in Dharamsala, India, for the revered Buddhist monk’s 80th birthday.
+During the Archbishop’s stay, and captured in the book, the duo trades stories of heartache and bliss and shares the spiritual practices that have made them so beloved.
+In hopes of answering the question ‘How do we find joy in the fact of life’s inevitable suffering?‘ The Dalai Lama and Archbishop Tutu lay out the Eight Pillars of Joy that we utilize to find lasting peace, happiness, and bliss.
 If you are ready to get inspired by two living immortals, The Book of Joy is well worth a read.